-- On top of this granite multiple layers of sedimentary fossil-bearing rocks were deposited.
+- On top of this granite hundreds of layers of sedimentary fossil-bearing rocks were deposited.

 - A river formed which cut through the upper-layers of the sedimentary rock.

 - The Mediterranean basin experienced periods of desiccation resulting in sea levels thousands of feet lower than today.

-- As the Mediterranean sea level dropped, the Nile River eroded more deeply into the sedimentary rock and then the granite below.
+- As the Mediterranean sea level dropped, the Nile River eroded more deeply into the sedimentary rocks and then the granites below them.

-- The Mediterranean basic rapidly refilled after being reconnected to the Atlantic Ocean resulting in the formation of a lake in the Nile Valley were the canyon had been.
+- The Mediterranean basic rapidly refilled after being reconnected to the Atlantic Ocean resulting in the formation of a long deep lake in the Nile Valley were the canyon had been.

-- Starting at the southern end of this lake the Nile River brought in sediment which started filling the lake.
+- Starting at the southern end of this lake the Nile River deposited sediments which started filling the lake.
 Eventually the lake was filled all the way up to where the Nile River delta is today.